astropy/astropy/docs/timeseries/lombscargle.rst

 The Lomb-Scargle Periodogram (after Lomb [1]_, and Scargle [2]_) is a commonly-used statistical tool designed to detect periodic signals in unevenly-spaced observations.
-The :class:`~astropy.stats.LombScargle` class is a unified interface to several implementations of the Lomb-Scargle periodogram, including a fast *O[NlogN]* implementation following the algorithm presented by Press & Rybicki [3]_.
+The :class:`~astropy.timeseries.LombScargle` class is a unified interface to several implementations of the Lomb-Scargle periodogram, including a fast *O[NlogN]* implementation following the algorithm presented by Press & Rybicki [3]_.